-- A copy of this protocol is posted at all public entrances to the facility. - A sign notifying customers that they will be screened for symptoms upon arrival, asked to use hand sanitizer, and to wear a face covering is posted at all entrances. - Signage is posted that reminds customers to maintain social distancing of six (6) feet, wash hands or use sanitizer upon entry, stay home if they are ill or have symptoms consistent with COVID-19, and to communicate changes to service offerings.
-Signage should be posted in clearly visible locations, including at entrances, include pictograms, and be made available digitally (e.g., through e-mail). - Given Signage is posted in display areas to let customers know it is cleaned and disinfected daily. - Online outlets of the establishment (website, social media, etc.) provide clear information about facility hours, required use of cloth face coverings, policies in regard to making appointments, waiting outside or in their car for their appointment, preordering, prepayment, pickup and/or other relevant issues.
+- A sign notifying customers that they will be screened for symptoms upon arrival, asked to use hand sanitizer, and to wear a face covering is posted at all entrances. - ☐ Signage is posted that reminds customers to maintain social distancing of six (6) feet, wash hands or use sanitizer upon entry, stay home if they are ill or have symptoms consistent with COVID-19, and to communicate changes to service offerings.
+Signage should be posted in clearly visible locations, including at entrances, include pictograms, and be made available digitally (e.g., through e-mail). - ☐ Signage is posted in display areas to let customers know it is cleaned and disinfected daily. - Online outlets of the establishment (website, social media, etc.) provide clear information about facility hours, required use of face coverings, policies in regard to making appointments, waiting outside or in their car for their appointment, preordering, prepayment, pickup and/or other relevant issues.